 The Benefits of an 800 Credit Score

-You'll qualify for lower interest rates.
+- You're more likely to qualify for lower interest rates.
 Your credit score is a major determining factor in the interest rate on loans.
-Having an 800 credit score will allow you to qualify for lower interest rates and save thousands of dollars over the life of your loan.
+Having an 800 credit score will help you qualify for lower interest rates and save you thousands of dollars over the life of your loan.
 You'll see the biggest impact with larger loans that you repay over a longer period of time, such as mortgage and auto loans.

-Tips to Build and Maintain an 800 Credit Score
+How to Build and Maintain an 800 Credit Score

-Monitor your credit and act quickly to clear up errors.
-Your credit score at any given point in time is based on the information in your credit report at that point in time.
+- Monitor your credit and act quickly to clear up errors.
+Your credit score is based on the information in your credit report at any given time.
 That means you can lose your excellent credit score if there are significant changes to your credit report, particularly errors.
 Keep an eye on your credit information by using free and paid resources—CreditKarma.com, CreditSesame.com, WalletHub.com, AnnualCreditReport.com, and myFICO.com.
 If you spot errors, use the credit report dispute process to clear them up right away.

 The good news is that many lenders consider 760 the cutoff for excellent credit.
 With a credit score above that number, you'll receive most of the same benefits as someone with an 800 credit score.
 You'll just have to work a little harder and wait a little longer if you also want the bragging rights.